Lab PI since Nov 2016

 Visitors

-- 10/2017–3/2021 Diego Morales-Briones worked on detecting hybridization and polyploidy from transcriptome and Hyb-Seq datasets.
-He played a key role in mentoring students, establishing lab protocols, and teaching workshops.
-Diego is now a postdoctoral associate with Prof. Gudrun Kadereit.
+- Diego Morales-Briones (10/2017–3/2021) worked on hybridization and polyploidy in plant phylogenomic datasets.
+He mentored students, established lab protocols, and taught workshops.
+Diego is now a postdoc at Ludwig Maximilian University of Munich with Prof. Gudrun Kadereit.
 Google Scholar Diego's website

 Graduate Students

-- Ph.D.
-8/2017–5/2023 and postdoc 6–9 2023 Rebekah Mohn worked on phylogenomics and chromosome evolution of Drosera (Droseraceae).
-She is now a postdoctoral associate with Andrew Hipp.
+- Rebekah Mohn (Ph.D.
+8/2017–5/2023 and postdoc 6–9/2023) worked on phylogenomics and chromosome evolution of Drosera (Droseraceae).
+She is now a postdoc with Andrew Hipp at the Morton Arboretum near Chicago.
 Google Scholar

-- 7/2021–1/2023 Ben Cooper (M.S.)
-Ben took courses on data science and built reproducible Python pipelines for analyzing Hyb-Seq data in Caryophyllaceae.
-Ben is now pursuing a career in data science.
+- Ben Cooper (M.S.
+7/2021–1/2023) took courses on data science and built reproducible Python pipelines for analyzing Hyb-Seq data in Caryophyllaceae.
+Ben is now a data engineer in the industry.
 Ben's website LinkedIn

 Lab managers

-- 3/2017–8/2018 Eileen Yinyin Huang set up the new lab, generated RNA-seq data, and trained several lab members.
-She is now a PharmD student at the University of Minnesota.
+- Eileen Yinyin Huang (3/2017–8/2018) set up the new lab, generated RNA-seq data, and trained several lab members.
+She went on to be a PharmD student at the University of Minnesota.
 LinkedIn ResearchGate

 Undergraduate students

-- 6–9/2023 Kyle Duval worked with Aaron on using hyperspectral imaging of herbarium specimens to predict functional traits.
+- Kyle Duval (6–9/2023) worked with Aaron to predict functional traits using hyperspectral imaging of herbarium specimens.

-- 6–8/2023 Sophie Naylor (Colgate University, USDA REEU) used DNA barcoding to identify Hmong herbs.
-Sophie was co-advised by Natalie Hoidal and Alex Crum.
+- Sophie Naylor (6–8/2023, Colgate U, USDA REEU) used DNA barcoding to identify Hmong herbs with Alex Crum.

-- 6–8/2022 Adiel J. Andino Acevedo (University of Puerto Rico at Utuado, USDA REEU) used DNA barcoding to identify Hmong herbs.
-Adiel was co-advised by Natalie Hoidal and Alex Crum.
+- Adiel J. Andino Acevedo (6–8/2022, U of Puerto Rico at Utuado, USDA REEU) used DNA barcoding to identify Hmong herbs with Alex Crum.

 Visitors

-- 11–12/2021 Marian Schubert (visiting scholar) Marian visited from the Norwegian University of Life Sciences.
-He worked on developing a proposal on macroevolution of cold tolerance and vernalization in grass.
+- Marian Schubert (11–12/2021, visiting postdoc from the Norwegian University of Life Sciences) worked on developing a proposal on macroevolution of cold tolerance and vernalization in the grass family.
 Google Scholar

-- 9/2019–9/2020 Nan Lin 林楠 (visiting Ph.D. student) Nan visited from Wuhan Botanical Garden, Chinese Academy of Sciences.
-She was awarded a China Scholarship Council fellowship to learn phylogenomic methods.
+- Nan Lin 林楠 (9/2019–9/2020, visiting Ph.D. student from Wuhan Botanical Garden, Chinese Academy of Sciences) was awarded a China Scholarship Council fellowship to learn phylogenomic methods.
 ResearchGate

-- 10–11/2018: Delphine Tefarikis (visiting Ph.D. student) Delphine visited from Johannes Gutenberg University Mainz, Germany.
-She worked with Diego on reticulate evolution and C2 photosynthesis in Salsola (Amaranthaceae).
+- Delphine Tefarikis (10–11/2018, visiting Ph.D. student from Johannes Gutenberg University Mainz, Germany) worked with Diego on reticulate evolution and C2 photosynthesis in Salsola (Amaranthaceae).
 ResearchGate

 July 2023 lab trip to Craters of the Moon, ID after the Botany conference: Rebekah, Ya, Alex, and Aaron